amsam0/wrap-match/README.md

 }
 ```

-This would expand to something like this (comments are not included normally):
+This would expand to something like this (comments are not included normally, and some of the output is simplified; use `cargo-expand` if you are curious what the macro really expands to):

 ```rust
 fn my_function() -> Result<(), CustomError> {